jefferykclam/ICQF/README.md

 Q = MF_data.Q
 ```

-Qualitatively, we can compare with the ground-truth by showing them in parallel
+Qualitatively, we can compare with the ground-truth by visualizing them using `show_synthetic_result` function

 ```
 show_synthetic_result(MF_data, true_W, true_Q)